 Ordering Strawberries in a Restaurant or Cafe:

 It's also helpful to be aware of common Japanese dessert terms.
-Keeki (ケーキ) means cake, aisu (アイス) means ice cream, and parufe (パフェ) means parfait.
+In practice, Keeki (ケーキ) means cake, aisu (アイス) means ice cream, and parufe (パフェ) means parfait.
 Combining these terms with ichigo will allow you to order a wide variety of strawberry-themed treats.

 Selecting the Perfect Strawberry Gift: